-- (A) Except as otherwise provided in the Bylaws, the Bylaws may be altered or amended or new Bylaws adopted by the affirmative vote of at least a majority of the voting power of all of the then-outstanding shares of the voting stock of the Corporation entitled to vote.
-Additionally, the Board of Directors of the Corporation is expressly authorized to adopt, amend or repeal Bylaws. - (B) The directors of the Corporation need not be elected by written ballot unless the Bylaws so provide. - (C) Advance notice of stockholder nominations for the election of directors or of business to be brought by the stockholders before any meeting of the stockholders of the Corporation shall be given in the manner provided in the Bylaws.
+(A) Except as otherwise provided in the Bylaws, the Bylaws may be altered or amended or new Bylaws adopted by the affirmative vote of at least a majority of the voting power of all of the then-outstanding shares of the voting stock of the Corporation entitled to vote.
+Additionally, except as otherwise provided in the Bylaws, the Board of Directors of the Corporation is expressly authorized to adopt, amend or repeal Bylaws.

+- (B) The directors of the Corporation need not be elected by written ballot unless the Bylaws so provide. - (C) Advance notice of stockholder nominations for the election of directors or of business to be brought by the stockholders before any meeting of the stockholders of the Corporation shall be given in the manner provided in the Bylaws.